boldbi/bold-bi-docs/docs/working-with-data-sources/data-connectors/jira.md

 > **NOTE:**
 > * The Custom field IDs must be separated by using a **comma**.
-> * If you have a Jira Admin account, you can also view the Custom fields ID by the ways mentioned in this [link](https://confluence.atlassian.com/jirakb/how-to-find-id-for-custom-field-s-744522503.html).
+> * If you have a Jira Admin account, you can also view the Custom fields ID by the ways mentioned in this [knowledge base](https://confluence.atlassian.com/jirakb/how-to-find-id-for-custom-field-s-744522503.html).

 #### How To retrieve any field in Jira